Fan Fic: The Fall Of The Fire Empire

 (N.B.
 Be WARNED that there will most likely come to be Late Arrival SPOILERS

 in the Sequel's trope section, particularly as time goes on and it becomes harder to hide aspects of the first story's plot.)

-The author is also making a rewrite.
+The author has now completed a "special edition" with revision and commentary.
 It can be found here

 Avatar: The Fall of the Fire Empire contains examples of: